Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 0 0 0 1
 ```

 We see that after construction, `GLTransform` is initialized as the identity transform.
-No matter the current state of the transform, we can reset it back to the identity matrix by calling `GLTransform::reset`.
+No matter the current state of the transform, we can reset it back to this identity matrix by calling [`reset`](@ref).

 `GLTransform` has many common spatial transform already available, meaning we rarely have to modify its values manually.
 It provides the following transforms: